 Creating a public relations campaign is not about giving money to the local little league or a local charity and then issuing a news release.
 It’s about doing good and doing right.
 It’s about getting involved and making the world a better place.

 Why is this so?
-Because media are a cynical bunch and they can smell a public relations campaign designed to get quick media hits—and nothing else.
+Because media are a cynical bunch and they can smell a public relations campaign designed to get quick media hits-and nothing else.
 If you put lipstick on a pig, jaded media will say “It’s still a pig.”
-Personal injury firms must want to tackle real, substantive issues.
+Personal injury firms, and the Personal Injury Solicitors who work for them, must want to tackle real, substantive issues.

 An experienced public relations practitioner will help you design a campaign that makes sense for your firm and your budget, trouble-shoot it, as well as make sure that what you will be advocating for (or against), will improve the reputation and overall awareness of your firm, so that when accidents happen, your firm is the first one on the list.